 - 1 Humans vary considerably in their reaction to an oxygen-deficient atmosphere.
 It is, therefore, not possible to predict exactly how people will react.
-A general indication of what is liable to happen is given, but it should be understood that individual reactions may be different from those listed. - 2 This table is adapted from ANSI Z88.2, Respiratory Protection [4]. - 3 These indications are for a healthy average person at rest.
+A general indication of what is liable to happen is given, but it should be understood that individual reactions may be different from those listed. - 2 This table is adapted from ANSI/ASSE Z88.2, Practices for Respiratory Protection [4]. - 3 These indications are for a healthy average person at rest.
 Factors such as individual health (for example, being a smoker), degree of physical exertion, and high altitudes can affect these symptoms and the oxygen levels at which they occur.

 Nitrogen produced in generators is often used in areas remote from the generator itself.
 Therefore, it is important to recognize that accumulation of nitrogen in these use areas can also result in an oxygen-deficient atmosphere.
 For example, if nitrogen is used for instrument gas, control room atmosphere should be monitored for oxygen content since all pneumatic controllers bleed a certain amount of instrument gas.
+Nitrogen instrument gas supply lines shall not be labeled as "AIR".
+A label such as INSTRUMENT GAS is recommended.